What is HF welding?

 Four important factors that affect the final weld result are pressure, welding effect, welding time and cooling time.
 These parameters can be adjusted and combined in different ways to achieve the optimal welding result for a specific material.

-The material most commonly used with HF welding is PVC (polyvinyl chloride), sometimes called vinyl and PU (Polyurethane).
+The material most commonly used with HF-welding is PVC (polyvinyl chloride), also called vinyl and PU (Polyurethane).
 The material can be thick or thin, reinforced or coated.
 It can also be plain, coloured or patterned.